My Letter To All Of You

 Today

-It’s been 1 year and 4 months since this blog started.
+It’s been one year and four months since this blog started.
 It’s been hundreds of hours of hard work and late nights, writing the articles, running the site and promoting the blog.
 It’s been hundreds of emails (to/from readers/clients), about 150 articles written and about half a million words typed.
 It has been a lot of passion, a lot of love and a lot of warmth.

 Whether you started reading Personal Excellence from when I first started out, or halfway last year, or just recently, I just want to say thank you.
 Thank you for living in this world.
 Thank you for being with me.
 Thank you for your feedback and support.
 Thank you for giving me the chance to live my purpose.
 Thank you for sharing this blog with your friends/family.
 Thank you for linking to this blog.
 Thank you for being a part of my life.
 Thank you for letting me be a part of your life.
 Thank you for giving me the opportunity to be a catalyst in your journey of conscious growth.
 It’s really my honor and privilege.